rdvid/rdvid/README.md

 - 👨‍🎓 Former student of Information Technology bachelor degree by Univesp.
 - 📚 Russian literature and philosophy casual reader (specially Dostoevski).
 - 🎹 Piano enthusiast.
-- 🦂 Mentoring at Black Scorpion Software in software development with focus on image processing
 - 🔭 Building small projects using Nestjs, Angular and Tailwind with DaisyUI Kit :)
 - 🐍 Diving further into Web Development with Python (Django, DRF, Flask) and React
 <br>